quozd/awesome-dotnet/README.md

 * [CSharpier](https://github.com/belav/csharpier) - An opinionated code formatter for c# that is based on the [Prettier](https://github.com/prettier/prettier) printing process.
 * [UnitsNet](https://github.com/angularsen/UnitsNet) - Makes life working with units of measurement just a little bit better.
 * [Another Redis Desktop Manager](https://github.com/qishibo/AnotherRedisDesktopManager) - A faster, better and more stable redis desktop manager [GUI client], compatible with Linux, Windows, Mac.
 What's more, it won't crash when loading massive keys.
-* [OctaneEngine](https://github.com/gregyjames/OctaneDownloader) - A high preformance multipart downloader with many features such as pause/resume support, asynchronous progress, and throttling.
+* [OctaneEngine](https://github.com/gregyjames/OctaneDownloader) - A high performance multipart downloader with many features such as pause/resume support, asynchronous progress, and throttling.

 ## Trading